exercism/javascript/concepts/arrow-functions/about.md

 ```
 <!-- prettier-ignore-end -->

-Other concepts that are taught such as [Rest Parameters][concept-rest] and
-[Destructuring][concept-destructure] can be used with an arrow function.
+Other concepts such as [Rest Parameters][concept-rest] and [Destructuring][concept-destructure] can also be used with an arrow function.

 [concept-rest]: /tracks/javascript/concepts/rest-and-spread
 [concept-destructure]: /tracks/javascript/concepts/array-destructuring